 5. To determine if it’s the right fit for you.

-According to Business Insider, the average person spends about 90,000 hours at work in their lifetime.
+The average person spends about 90,000 hours at work in their lifetime.

 Now, imagine you hate your job.
 How many hours of your life will you spend dreading going to work?
 That’s why researching an employer is so critical.